goldbergyoni/nodebestpractices/sections/docker/bootstrap-using-node.french.md

     0    16     1   sh -c node server.js
     0    17    16    \_ node server.js
 ```
-There is no advantage to those two extra process.
+There is no advantage to those two extra processes.

 Sources: